farlee2121/DevEssentialsBlog/_posts/2020-07-08-iDesign-Project-Summary.md

 ![Total Cost vs duration]()

+# Reservations
+This method offers quantitative insights far above any project planning method I've seen.
+However, it's context in Righting Software is always long-ish standalone projects.
+It is unclear to me how effectively this method could be applied at smaller companies.
+Surely the staffing constraints will greatly limit the possible solutions.

+The bigger issue is the size of technical initiatives.
+Many startups or small companies don't have technical initiatives longer than a few weeks.
+Understanding and business plans also change much more rapidly than at big companies.
+It's normal for startups to completely change the nature of their business.
+For those pioneering new spaces, many things just might not be clear until a product or feature is already out there.

+Maybe those are too extreme of scenarios expect stable insights.
+Maybe Kanban or Scrum are better suited to such sensitive environments.
+Still, I can't help but want the powerful metrics of Critical Path.

 # Asides for Math Nerds
 I focused on discrete math in my undergrad, so here are my mathy musings.